IBM/cp4ba-rapid-deployment/cp4ba-21-0-3/03createVMForLDAP.md

    - Optionally select any needed Add-ons

-7. Review the Summary, accept the agreement and click **Create** to order the VSI
+7. Review the Summary, accept the agreement and click **Create** to order the VM

      ![config5](images/requestNewVSI08.jpg)

-8. After a while you can see the new VSI in your device list: **https://cloud.ibm.com/gen1/infrastructure/devices**
+8. After a while you can see the new VM in your device list: **https://cloud.ibm.com/gen1/infrastructure/devices**

-9. Once it's powered on, click on the VSI.
+9. Once it's powered on, click on the VM.
 On the **Overview** tab you can find the **public IP address**:

    ![details](images/requestNewVSI10.jpg)